uptane/deployment-considerations/customizations.md

 Uptane's security is orthogonal to security systems at other network layers, such as transport security, data link security, etc.  However, there are several reasons why a party may wish to use a security system at the transport layer in coordination with Uptane:

 - If a security system at the transport layer is already deployed for other services or is effectively free to deploy, there is little reason not to use it.
-For example, it may be beneficial to have authentication provided by a common system for all services in a vehicle, so this may be considered desirable from a uniformity standpoint.
+For example, it may be beneficial to have authentication provided for all services in a vehicle by a common system.

 - Transport layer security may be required for non-technical reasons, such as regulations that require or recommend it.